Scioto County Court Records

 Searching criminal case records:

-• Use the Clerk of Courts’ online records portal for felony cases and criminal appeals filed in the General Division.
+- Use the Clerk of Courts online records portal for felony cases and criminal appeals in the General Division.
 The portal shows charges, docket entries, sentencing details, and dispositions.

 Arrest records and inmate information:

 Arrest records are maintained by the law enforcement agency that made the arrest.
-The Scioto County Sheriff’s Office publishes an updated inmate roster that shows booking dates, inmate identification numbers, personal descriptions, photographs, and charges.
-The sheriff’s office is located at 1025 16th Street, Portsmouth, OH 45662, and dispatch can be reached at (740) 354-7566.
+The Scioto County Sheriff's Office publishes an updated inmate roster showing booking dates, inmate identification numbers, personal descriptions, photographs, and charges.
+The sheriff's office is at 1025 16th Street, Portsmouth, OH 45662; dispatch can be reached at (740) 354-7566.

-The Portsmouth Police Department is responsible for arrests within city limits.
-Its records division can be contacted at (740) 354-1311 or visited at 728 Second Street, Portsmouth, OH 45662.
+The Portsmouth Police Department handles arrests within city limits.
+Its records division can be reached at (740) 354-1311 or visited at 728 Second Street, Portsmouth, OH 45662.

 Background checks:

-The Bureau of Criminal Investigation (BCI) under the Ohio Attorney General’s office processes fingerprint-based criminal history checks through the WebCheck system.
-Applicants submit fingerprints at an authorized WebCheck location, including the Scioto County Sheriff’s Office which offers fingerprinting services.
-Fees vary by provider but typically run approximately $40 for a BCI (state) check and $40 for an FBI (national) check when processed through WebCheck.
+The Bureau of Criminal Investigation (BCI) under the Ohio Attorney General's office processes fingerprint-based criminal history checks through the WebCheck system.
+Submit fingerprints at an authorized WebCheck location — the Scioto County Sheriff's Office offers fingerprinting services on-site.
+Fees vary by provider but typically run around $40 for a BCI (state) check and $40 for an FBI (national) check when processed through WebCheck.

 Sealed and expunged records: